 Since I was a kid, I’ve had OCD (Obsessive Compulsive Disorder).
-OCD can manifest in a variety of ways.
+OCD and intrusive thoughts can manifest in a variety of ways.

 Here’s what mine looks like.

 This house isn’t clean.
 This house isn’t clean.
 I need to write.
 I need to work.
 I need to make money but it’s not clean it’s not clean it’s not clean it’s–

 Did I lock that door?
 I’m sure I locked it.
 I should have taken a picture of it like the therapist said.
 I should have I should have stupid stupid stupid I’m going to be late if I turn around I can’t be late I can’t be late I have to be right on time screw it I’m turning around.